yuanshunning/pickit-docs/docs/getting_started/exercises/exercise_detection_with_pickit_flex.rst

 #.
 Download the snapshot file
    `here <https://drive.google.com/uc?export=download&id=10AhDBLtBmbjaK2JM1Zfr1Pq3FpCMWxFB>`__
    on your device.
 #.
-Connect your device to your Pick-it processor.
+Connect your device to your Pickit processor.
 #.
-In the user interface of Pick-it, go to the Files tab.
+In the user interface of Pickit, go to the Files tab.
 #.
 Press Upload and select the file.
 #.
 The file can now be found in snapshots/uploads.
 #.
 Finish the exercise.